 I don’t think you can ever go wrong with food – well, I guess you can if you’re a shitty cook but I’m going to leave that to your judgment.
 Give her something she can pop in the freezer if she’s already overloaded with goodies and give it to her in something she doesn’t have to give back like an oven ready baking dish.
 If you can, try to make things you can eat with one hand or with just a fork as an extra bonus for someone that’s holding a baby a lot.

 What’s that you say?
 You really can’t cook or you live far away?
-There’s a service called Meal Gifts that will deliver a delicious home-style meal right to her door.
+There’s a service called Send a Meal that will deliver a delicious home-style meal right to her door.
 It ain’t cheap but it sure beats a giant flower arrangement that does sweet bugger all, plus, they have lasagna.
 Bring it to mah belly!

 If you know they’re going the disposable route, a pack of the next size up diapers are often an overlooked yet welcomed gift for new parents because there are always those “shit we’re out of diapers” moments when your stash runs low.

 There’s also a wicked service called Diaper Dabbler that will send a sampler pack of different diapers so she can get a feel for which one works for her without buying a whole box.

 Cloth diapers are a little trickier because you tend to go with a certain brand, but if you know what she using and want to buy some, by all means, go for it.
 I knew a couple of people that used cloth and used disposable as a backup, but tread lightly here because some people may take exception to you offering up disposable when they’ve opted for cloth.